Dr. Alexander Silbersdorff (formerly Alexander Sohn)

 Click here for a list of my published work and current working papers as well as data and software compiled for my research efforts.

 I have taught various courses on statistics, from non-technical introductions to statistics to advanced statistics courses on state of the art regression techniques.
 In addition to courses in statistics, I have also taught the course Heterodox Economics during the winter semester for the past years.

 Click here for a list of courses I have taught so far.

-Last but not least, I offer statistical consultancy for PhD students of the following graduate schools: GAUSS, GGG, GFA, GSGG.
+Until September 2018 I offered statistical consultancy for PhD students of the following graduate schools: GAUSS, GGG, GFA, GSGG.
 Click here for more information.

 Vertrauensdozent der Rosa Luxemburg Stiftung

 To those critical minds that have attained or hope to attain scholarschips by the Rosa Luxemburg Stiftung, I am happy to lend my support.